jchen-4/CreativeCodingProject1_Chen/README.md

 # CreativeCodingProject1_Chen

-this is my project 1, which illustrates the adjective "foggy"
+this is my project 1